SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Data types/bool.rst

-An important concept and rule-of-thumb to understand is that the Scala `Boolean` type is used in places where elaboration-time HDL code-generation decision making is occuring in Scala code.
+An important concept and rule-of-thumb to understand is that the Scala `Boolean` type is used in places where elaboration-time HDL code-generation decision making is occurring in Scala code.
 Like any regular program it affects execution of the Scala program that is SpinalHDL at the time the program is being run to perform HDL code generation.